mattvryan/cooperdb/README.md

 This database is named for [D. B. Cooper](#DBCooper), who was able to ransom a large quantity of money, and escape to an unknown fate.

 CooperDB is a database which solves all three of the problems of [CAP theorem](#CAP).
 It is able to solve these in real time, across latent network gaps, with eleven-nines of availability, and be completely partition tolerant.
+It is the world's most buzzword-compliant database.

 High level features of CooperDB: